cloudmesh-community/hid-sp18-505/notebook.md

 * 2018/03/03 Build GraphQL client and serve.
 Started learning how to tie in GitHub's GraphQL API.

 # Week 8 Notes
-* 2018/03/2015 Started work on class project, tutorial and paper.
+* 2018/03/05 Started work on class project, tutorial and paper.
+* 2018/03/09 More work on tutorial and paper.
+Groundwork on project and project ideas.

+# Week 9 Notes
+* 2018/03/11 Some work on paper.
+* 2018/03/12 Small amount of work on paper.

 # Todos
 * 2018/03/06 Checked on class status in Piazza.
 Little busy this week with wife's birthday and work in another class.